kenoutofken/CitizenDataDashboard/README.md

 - Leaflet
 - Daisy UI

-The files contained within this project reflect our first iteration of the coded solution.
+The files contained within this folder represent the completed development of this project.
 Because this project is created in React, a few requirements and dependencies are needed in order to view the project on a local development server.
 Instructions on how to download these dependencies is detailed in the next section.
-Our project has also been uploaded online for testing and viewing at www.designedbyken.com/citizendatadashboard/.
+Our project has also been uploaded online for testing and viewing at citizen-data-dashboard.vercel.app.

+This project focused on the organization, navigation, and visual representation of the data provided by the City of Vancouver.
+Other elements, such as a header and links to different pages (like related indicators) are created to act as visual representation only, as that falls outside the scope of this redesign.

 ## INSTRUCTIONS TO VIEW LOCALLY